redhat-developer/vscode-yaml/README.md

 ### Associating a schema in the YAML file

-It is possible to specify a yaml schema using a modeline.
+It is possible to specify a YAML schema using a modeline.

 ```yaml
 # yaml-language-server: $schema=<urlToTheSchema>